 Every decision in the sales process is filled with different roles, and it is important to understand how they differ and how it will impact your content.
 These roles were defined by Sangram Vajre (@sangramvajre) in his book, Account-Based Marketing for Dummies:

-- Stakeholders – These are your end users, why are they going to like your product, why do they need your product?
+- Stakeholders – These are your day-to-day users of the product.
+Why are they going to like your product?
+Why do they need your product?

 - Champion – These are your power users.
 They don’t just use your product, they love it.
 Apple’s champions are the people that sit outside an Apple store to get the newest iPhone the second it comes out.

-When you understand and identify these roles in an organization you’ll have a better idea on how to reach them.
+When you understand and identify these roles in an organization you’ll have a better idea of how to reach them and start the sales cycle.
 In ABM, roles are not titles!

-Companies and their employees each have their own archetypes, an individual’s is based on who they are, and a company’s is built through their culture and values.
-Archetypes gives you a psychological basis for how your prospective contacts think, and how you need to solve their unique pain.
+Companies and their employees each have their own archetypes, an individual is based on who they are, and a company is built through their culture and values.
+Archetypes give you a psychological basis for how your prospective contacts think, and how you need to solve their unique pain.
 There are many ways to identify archetypes, we like to use the three Ways from ROE powers ROI, the Return on Energy Methodology.
 Defining a good archetype is one of the most powerful content elements you can prepare for.

 Finding Your Accounts